You are here: Start » User Interface » Creating Deep Learning Model

 5. Performing training

-During training, two main series are visible: training error and validation error.
-Both charts should have a similar pattern.
-If a training was run before the third series with previous validation error is also displayed.
+During training, three main series are visible: training error, validation error, and loss.
+All charts should have a similar decreasing pattern.

 More detailed information is displayed below the chart: